Safeguard your retirement income

 Important considerations

-While this strategy does have potential advantages for some investors, it’s not a strategy for everyone and should be discussed in detail with your financial adviser.
+While this strategy does have potential advantages for some investors, it’s not a strategy for everyone and should be discussed in detail with your financial professional.
 You should evaluate the costs associated with these types of guarantees in relation to your tolerance for uncertainty.

 For some investors, it may be worth paying for guaranteed income and making sure you have the income needed for when you retire.
 But other investors may not need this protection.
-If you already have sufficient guaranteed income—possibly a combination of Social Security, pension benefits, and income annuities—or you’ve got reliable income resources that could withstand a significant market downturn and still cover your living expenses, you may not need this additional security.
+If you already have sufficient guaranteed income—possibly a combination of Social Security, pension benefits, and other types of income annuities—or you’ve got reliable income resources that could withstand a significant market downturn and still cover your living expenses, you may not need this additional security.

 It’s also important to remember that any guarantees are only as good as the insurance company that backs them.
 So make sure you choose an annuity that is offered by a company with a strong credit rating.
 Finally, although you can access your money in a GLWB annuity, if you need to withdraw more than the guaranteed income provided, do so with caution.
 In most cases, withdrawals in excess of your guaranteed amount and any withdrawals before age 59½ may reduce the guaranteed withdrawal benefit amount and may be subject to surrender fees.3